fatgeeah/fatgeeah/README.md

 - 🌱 I’m currently learning **Python-Django**

-- 👨‍💻 My Portfolio **fatgeeahs-porfolio.netlify.app**  Finally updated
+- 👨‍💻 My Portfolio **fatgeeahs-porfolio.netlify.app**  Finally updated but this one will be updated as well

 - 📫 How to reach me **fatgeeah.minkie@younglings.africa**